Subscribe To Roll-Kraft

-Side Rolls, or rolls which are mounted on a vertical axis and located between passes, are an excellent way to help a profile enter the main roll passes.
+Side Rolls, or rolls that are mounted on a vertical axis and located between passes, are an excellent way to help a profile enter the main roll passes.
 These are especially good for light- and heavy-gage materials alike.
 Thinner gages tend to spring, while heavy gages have high lateral forces against the flanges.
-In addition to smoothing out the forming transition between passes, side rolls also reduce scuffing of the vertical legs, because they spin on the same axis that the profile travels.
+In addition to smoothing out the forming transition between passes, side rolls also reduce the scuffing of the vertical legs, because they spin on the same axis that the profile travels.

 FIG #11: TYPICAL SIDE STAND & CUSTOM DESIGN BETWEEN PASS SIDE ROLL STAND

 Although this C-channel example may not represent your particular requirement, it does contain all of the same steps that are needed to complete a roll design.
 There is much more that could be added in this report detailing other areas of a design.
-Again it is only meant to give the beginning designer a guide and hopefully it will be used as a reference to help you.
+Again it is only meant to give the beginning designer a guide and hopefully, it will be used as a reference to help you.
 Good luck!